What is Simpplr Native Video?

 When any video is uploaded to the feed, content, site files, or tiles, a transcript will be generated and stored with the video, and can be viewed while the video plays.
 The language of the video’s captions will match the default language of the uploader’s user profile.
 If other is selected for language, no transcript will be generated.
+If your profile language is set to English, but add a video in Spanish, the transcript will attempt to be written in English, resulting in gibberish text.
 You can change the video language from the video detail screen, and the captions/transcripts will be generated in the newly selected language.

 You can use search from anywhere in the intranet to find text in a video’s transcript, and the corresponding video will be found in the search results.